simonw/datasette-auth-passwords/README.md

 This plugin works based on a list of username/password accounts that are hard-coded into the plugin configuration.

 First, you'll need to create a password hash.
+There are three ways to do that:

-You can do this using the tool located at `/-/password-tool` when the plugin is installed, or you can try use the hosted version of that tool at https://datasette-auth-passwords-demo.datasette.io/-/password-tool
+- Install the plugin, then use the interactive tool located at `/-/password-tool`
+- Use the hosted version of that tool at https://datasette-auth-passwords-demo.datasette.io/-/password-tool
+- Use the `datasette hash-password` command, described below

 Now add the following to your `metadata.json`: